Australian Criminal Intelligence Commission

 Non-Disclosure Of Evidence

-At the end of an examination, the examiner gives both a recording of the proceedings and all documents/things to the head of the investigation.
-The examiner normally orders that no information provided is to be published.
+At the end of an examination, there are normally orders that no information provided in the examination is to be published, shared or told to another person.
 If a person shares or publishes information they have provided they could be convicted of an offence under Section 29B of the Act and be liable to 120 penalty units and/or imprisonment for two years.
 This includes sharing information about the mere existence of the hearing or what was being investigated.

-The Australian Criminal Intelligence Commission only investigates matters.
+The Australian Criminal Intelligence Commission only investigates.
 It does not prosecute.
 It may however refer a matter to either the Attorney General, the Director of Public Prosecutions and/or the police for prosecution.
 Since there are no judicial findings, there is no appeal process available to the examination.

 If you require any information about commissions or any other legal matter, please contact Armstrong Legal.